unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Terminology

-- **Activated Unit**:         Unit that has already completed its Activation this Round.
 - **Active Player**:          The player who is currently taking their turn.
 - **Battlefield**:            The 4x4 ft. surface containing models and terrain where the game is taking place.
-- **Controlling Force**:      The Force a Unit/Ping belongs to.
 - **Command Point**:          A resource players have each turn to spend on Command Point Abilities and Unit Actions.
     - **Command Point Ability**:  An Ability that all players may spend Command Points to activate.
     - **Command Point Capacity**: The number of Command Points each player starts each Round with.
 - **Force**:                  A collection of Units/Pings controlled by a single player.
+    - **Controlling Player**: The Player controlling the Force and its Units/Pings.
     - **Force List**:         Detailed list of the type and quantity of Units/Pings in a Force.
-  - **Reserve**:            A collection of a Force's Units/Pings not on the Battlefield.
+    - **Reserve**:            A collection of a Force's Units to be revealed on the Battlefield.
-  - **Controlling Player**: The Player controlling the Force and its Units/Pings.
-- **Infantry Unit Base**:     40mm circle (does not have a ping equivalent).
 - **LOS**:                    Line of Sight
-- **Ping**:                   Marker/base representing a sensor Signature indicating a hidden Unit. one or more infantry models on it.
-- **Refresh**:                Units are refreshed at specific times.
-Some events are triggered when a unit refreshes such as
-  Countermeasure Token regeneration.
 - **ROF**:                    Rate of Fire
 - **Round**:                  Collection of Turns.
 A Round ends when all units have been Activated.
+- **Taskforce**:              A collection of Units/Pings acting together.
+- **Turn**:                   In a Round, players alternate taking turns.
+Each turn the active player designates a Taskforce to act in that turn.
+- **Units and Pings**:
+    - **Controlling Force/Player**:    The Force/Player a Unit/Ping belongs to.
-- **Signature**:              Units and Pings have a Size that determines the diameter of a Ping or Unit base.
+    - **Signature (SIG)**:      Units and Pings have a Signature that determines the diameter of a Ping or Unit base.
         - **Small**: 60mm
         - **Medium**: 70mm
         - **Large**: 80mm
-- **Taskforce**:              A collection of Units/Pings acting together.
-- **Turn**:                   In a Round, players alternate taking turns.
-Each turn the active player designates a Taskforce to act in that turn.
-- **Unit Activation**:        Resolving a single unit's actions after moving all units during a Taskforce Activation.
-- **Unit**:                   A vehicle model on a base (small/medium/large) or multiple infantry bases (40mm) each with
+    - **Unit**:               A vehicle model on a base (small/medium/large) or a group of multiple infantry bases ( 40mm)
+        - **Multi-Base Unit**:  A Unit that has multiple Infantry Bases instead of one larger base.
+        - **Infantry Base**:  A 40mm circular base with infantry model(s) on it.
+        - **Unit Activation**:  Performing a single unit's action(s).
+        - **Activated Unit**: Unit that has already completed its Unit Activation this Round.
+    - **Ping**:               Circular marker or base representing a sensor Signature indicating a hidden Unit.

 ## Game Sizes

 When constructing a force list you are limited by the signature and quantity limits of the game size.

-The current army list building rules are likely to be changed as the game grows and is further tested.
-This is a starting point.
+*The current army list building rules are likely to be changed as the game grows and is further tested.
+This is a starting point.*

 ### Small Game